-After you pay for parking, it is good for the entire day at any of the Disney theme parks.
+After you pay for parking, it is good for the entire day at any Disney theme park.
 So if you were to park at Animal Kingdom in the morning and then park hop to Magic Kingdom for fireworks, show your receipt to park again at Magic Kingdom.

 Additionally, guests of the Disney Resort hotels can upgrade to preferred parking.
 You do this by paying the difference in cost between your included parking and the going rate for preferred parking.

-Unless you have some reason you need to be at your car quickly, I wouldn’t recommend doing preferred parking.
+Unless you have a good reason, I wouldn’t recommend preferred parking.
 It’s an outrageous cost to potentially be a few rows closer to the entrance.